Updated: March 11, 2022 by Jennifer Munsell

 Snake and turtle eggs are incubated at different temperatures and in different conditions.
 This also extends to the different species of turtles and snakes.

-If you are unsure of what kind of egg you have and you would like to incubate it correctly, take it to your local exotic vet or breeder.
-They may be able to identify the egg for you or at least give you their professional advice.
+If you are unsure of what kind of egg you have and the correct incubation temperature, take it to your local exotic vet or breeder.
+They may be able to identify the egg for you.

 A snake’s clutch size will vary according to their species and whether they are viviparous, oviparous, or ovoviviparous.